 Erik will take over from retiring CIO Phil Rightler, who has led the Firm’s Information Technology department since 1990.

 As a decorated veteran of the U.S. Army and the former CIO of two large full-service law firms, Erik brings more than 25 years of dynamic operational leadership experience to his new position at Thompson Coburn.
-Erik will lead a department of nationally recognized technology professionals who ensure information security, develop advanced programs and applications, and partner with clients on unique IT initiatives.
+Erik will lead a department of technology professionals who ensure information security, develop advanced programs and applications, and partner with clients on unique IT initiatives.

 “Erik is an innovative, solutions-driven professional who has pioneered change and created highly effective teams at each of his previous organizations,” said Thompson Coburn Chairman Tom Minogue.
-“Secure, effective technology policy and applications are central components of our legal services, and Erik will serve as an outstanding leader and visionary as we continue to provide best-in-class technology and software capabilities to clients across the country.”
+“Secure, effective technology policy and applications are central components of our legal services, and Erik will serve as an outstanding leader and visionary as we continue to provide technology and software capabilities to clients across the country.”

 “We’re thrilled that Erik has joined Thompson Coburn and look forward to working with him on sophisticated IT strategies and processes that will empower all of our people to engage and collaborate in innovative ways,” said Chief Operating Officer Roger Flower.